-Transactions over TimeLet us start with the easiest analysis, the growth of transactions over time.
+Transaction GrowthLet’s start with the transaction growth over time.
 Block 1 of Skycoin’s blockchain was issued on April 02, 2015.
-Three years have passed since then and the transaction volume is steadily growing, though the usage started out slow.
-In 2015 the blockchain registered 262 transactions, which increased to 311 transactions in 2016.
+Four and half years have passed since then and the transaction volume is steadily growing, though the usage started out rather slow.
+In 2015, the blockchain registered 262 transactions, which increased to 311 transactions in 2016.
 That changed in 2017.
-With increasing public awareness and Skycoin’s first exchange listings on C2CX and Cryptopia, the usage of the network increased in every quarter.
-In Q2 2017 it was the first time over a thousand transactions, in Q4 2017 the blockchain registered 4500 transactions.
-This growth continued in 2018, Q1 included 13k Skycoin transactions, Q2 about 24k transactions.
-A great amount of these transactions are interactions with the exchange wallets, 66.6% of the transactions in Q2 2018 were either incoming or outgoing transfers of the Binance, C2CX or Cryptopia withdrawal addresses.
-I outlined the amount of interactions with the withdrawal addresses with own colors in the following chart, where you can also see the growth of Skycoin transactions over time.
+With increasing public awareness and Skycoin’s first exchange listings, the usage of the network increased during every quarter.
+In Q2 2017 it was over a thousand transactions for the first time, in Q4 2017 the blockchain registered 4500 transactions.
+This growth continued in 2018: Q1 had 13k Skycoin transactions, Q2 about 24k transactions, Q3 17k transactions and Q4 2018 an all-time record of 27.6k transactions.
+The transactions in 2019 have been steady thus far, with 14k transactions in Q1 and 13k transactions in Q2.

-Address GrowthThe increase of transactions came alongside an increase in unique addresses, that held a balance higher than 1 Skycoin.
-At the end of 2015, just 98 addresses held more than 1 Skycoin.
+Address GrowthThis increase of transactions came alongside an increase in unique addresses, that held a minimum of one Skycoin.
+At the end of 2015, just 98 addresses held at least one Skycoin.
 This number increased to 166 addresses at the end of 2016.
-However, the growth in addresses and therefore the distribution of Skycoin really took off in 2017 after the first exchange listings on C2CX and Cryptopia.
-In the middle of 2017 the circulating supply of Skycoin was still distributed among 400 addresses, while this number increased to 2000 addresses at the end of the year.
-This growth has continued in 2018, at the end of Q2 2018 7856 addresses held at least 1 Skycoin.
-This indicates, that the circulating supply of Skycoin is distributed among 20 times as many addresses than it was one year ago and is therefore in an ongoing decentralization process.
-In the graphic below you can see the growth of addresses with at least one Skycoin.
+However, the growth in addresses and therefore the distribution of Skycoin really took off in 2017 after the first exchange listings.
+In the middle of 2017 the circulating supply of Skycoin was still distributed among 400 addresses, while this number increased to 2,000 addresses at the end of the year.
+The growth continued during 2018: At the end of Q2 2018 around 7.9k addresses held at least 1 Skycoin, which increased to 10.8k addresses at the end of Q4 2018.
+As of June 30, 2019 there are 11,625 addresses with at least one Skycoin.